Women for Human RightsWe work to empower single women economically, politically, socially and culturally.

 At Grassroots Level

-WHR organizes single women in the VDCs and ward level in a group.
-These groups are trained in areas such as savings and credit, advocacy and Income Generating Activities (IGA).
-These groups have social mobilizers giving training classes to single women members.
-The single women groups are doing different campaigns at the local level to organize single women in groups "believing group is strengthened".
+WHR organizes single women in the VDCs and ward levels in a group.
+These groups are trained in areas such as savings and credit, advocacy, and Income Generating Activities (IGA).
+These groups have social mobilizers giving training classes to single female members.
+The single-women groups engage in various campaigns at the local level to organize single women in groups "believing groups are strengthened".

 At District level

-After the formation of single women groups in the VDCs and ward level, the executive committee of the single women district committee is formed.
-The executive committee comprises of single women representatives from the single women groups who are then responsible for training and informing other women in the district.
-At district level the single women groups work in close coordination with local level bodies and local stakeholders.
+After the formation of single-women groups in the VDCs and wards, the executive committee of the single-women district committee is formed.
+The executive committee consists of single-women representatives from the single-women groups, who are then responsible for training and informing other women in the district.
+At the district level, the single-women groups work in close coordination with local-level bodies and local stakeholders.

 At Regional Level

-Each regional network is responsible for coordinating with the districts and monitoring the districts functions within that region.
-Regional level functions as the mediator between districts and the central level.
+Each regional network is responsible for coordinating with the districts and monitoring the functions of the districts within that region.
+The regional level functions as the mediator between districts and the central level.

 At International Level